jts272/pp5-retro-replay/README.md

 To follow along to this deployment guide, you will need accounts on the above platforms, some of which may require a payment card.
-It is recommended to use appropriate naming conventions for the resources you create, it is easy to remember which parts link together. _This guide assumes that no secrets have been pushed to version control._ For example, you have maintained an untracked `env.py` file for local environment variables such as the Django `SECRET_KEY`.
-Switch any values in `<>` with your equivalent variable.
+It is recommended to use appropriate naming conventions for the resources you create, it is easy to remember which parts link together.

+_This guide assumes that no secrets have been pushed to version control._ For example, you have maintained an untracked `env.py` file for local environment variables such as the Django `SECRET_KEY`.
+Switch any values in `<angled_brackets>` with your equivalent variable.

 Here is an outline of the steps taken to bring this app to the web: